 While AAdvantage cards are worth it in general, the most worthwhile card will differ from person to person.
 You can check out WalletHub's comparison of the best American Airlines credit cards to learn more.

-The cash value of 50,000 American Airlines miles is $645, on average, or the equivalent of at least one round-trip flight between New York and Los Angeles on American Airlines.
+50,000 American Airlines miles are worth $645, on average, which is the equivalent of at least one round-trip flight between New York and Los Angeles on American Airlines.
 AA miles are worth about 1.34 cents per mile, slightly less than average for a major airline.

 That said, the value of 50,000 American Airlines miles could be significantly more or less than $645, depending on how you redeem them and when you fly.… read full answer